Visit our Current needs page to learn about special outreach projects and ways to serve inside our church to help with worship services and programs!

 St. John is committed to giving back to our community and world.

 This year we have focused our efforts on our four closest neighbors: four compass points if you will.
 We will be organizing several activities to help these places, to get to know these individuals, and to share the love of Christ with our neighbors.
-Compass Points Update July 2018
+Our Vacation Bible School focuses on our neighbors and ends with a church wide service day on Saturday, June 29!
+Sign up now!

 -Wesley Woods/St. John Towers